vesamattiyh/base64/README.md

 # Base64 Encoding/Decoding Library

-This library provides simple functions to encode binary data into Base64 format and decode Base64-encoded data back into binary.
+This library is built completely for training purposes.
+The library provides simple functions to encode binary data into Base64 format and decode Base64-encoded data back into binary.
 It is useful for encoding binary streams for transmission over text-based protocols or storage in text files.

 ## Functions